jenizachala/PokemonBattle/README.md

 Edit: Two "main" files exist:
   - One takes input from "run.sh" file and outputs to command line.
   - The other uses a GUI to take input and outputs to the same window.
+The second option is commented out underneath the first option.